ghoulmann/ghoulmann.github.io/_posts/2016-06-25-proxmox-virtualization-training.md

 Participants receive certificates from Proxmox Server Solutions GmbH after the completion of each course.

-The first session is scheduled for mid-July in downtown Washington, DC.
+The first session is scheduled for July 17-18, 2016 in downtown Washington, DC.
 The schedule will populate rapidly.

 Keep in mind, however, that in-house training can also be arranged.